 Employers purchase this coverage to be financially reimbursed in cases of employee theft, embezzlement, or other fraud.
-Many industries are a good fit for a fidelity bond, but below is a The range varies list of businesses that would benefit most from a fidelity bond:
+Many industries are a good fit for a fidelity bond, but below is list of businesses that would benefit most from a fidelity bond:

 ERISA bonds are mandatory for all businesses offering employee benefit plans.
 The bond is to the benefit of the plan participants as it will protect them in cases of financial loss due to an employee’s fraudulent actions.

 The claims process can vary depending on the type of fidelity bond, however if an employee acts in a dishonest way, the employer is able to pursue action on the bond.
 Any claim that is filed must be evaluated.

 If a claim is being filed on an employee dishonesty, business services, or janitorial bond, the claim will only be proved valid and paid out if the employee is tried and convicted of the crime.
 In which case the convicted employee would be responsible to pay back the claim amount to the surety company.